KevinFlanagan7/Golf-classic/README.md

 ### Footer

 + The footer contains the social media links related to the Golf club.
-These links all open in a new tab for ease of use and the ability to easily come back to Golf classic site for the user.
+These links all open in a new tab for ease of use and the ability to easily come back to the Golf classic site for the user.
     \
     &nbsp;